Squad Aegis

 Configuration:

-• player_id (required) - Player ID (Steam ID or player name) to kick
+• player_id (required) - Player ID (Steam ID, EOS ID, or player name) to kick

 • reason (optional) - Reason for the kick